cgeneske/CyberArkEPMLCDLifecycle/README.md

 It is generally **not recommended** to disable the safety mechanism for any extended period, but this option remains available in case no amount of threshold tuning would be suitable for the given environment or use-cases presenting.

 ## Safe Pooling
-Although there is no documented technical ceiling for the quantity of account objects that a Safe can hold, it is a good rule of thumb to keep this quantity to `30,000` or fewer to maintain optimal performance parameters in PAM.
+Although there is no documented technical ceiling for the quantity of account objects that a Safe can hold, it is a good rule of thumb to keep this quantity to `20,000` or fewer to maintain optimal performance parameters in PAM, and keep under the default for `MaxDisplayedRecords` (see [Limitations and Known Issues](#limitations-and-known-issues) for more info).

-For LCD environments with an endpoint footprint that exceeds this volume, being constrained to a single on-boarding Safe would be problematic.
-To address this, the utility allows you to leverage a scalable pool of Safes for on-boarding, by simply listing more than one Safe.
+For LCD environments with an endpoint footprint that exceeds this volume, being constrained to a single onboarding Safe would be problematic.
+To address this, the utility allows you to leverage a scalable pool of Safes for onboarding, by simply listing more than one Safe.
 This list may be separate, or the same, for each platform type (i.e. Windows, MacOS, or Linux).

 Consider the following example: